About the Book

 About the Author

-Patrick Friesen, formerly of Winnipeg, now lives on Vancouver Island.
-He writes poetry, drama, scripts, songs, text for dance and music, etc. Friesen has published more than a dozen books of poetry.
-He has also written two full-length plays staged at various theatres in Canada.
-Friesen was short-listed for the Governor General’s Award for poetry in 1997.
-He was also short-listed for the Dorothy Livesay Award in BC in 1998, and again in 2003.
+Patrick Friesen writes poetry, drama, songs, and text for dance and music.
+Friesen has published more than a dozen books of poetry.
+He has also written two full-length plays, staged at various theatres in Canada.
+Friesen was short-listed for the Governor General’s Award for poetry in 1997. and for the Dorothy Livesay Award in 1998, and again in 2003.
 In 1994 his book Blasphemer’s Wheel (Turnstone Press) won the McNally Robinson Book of the Year award in Manitoba.
-He has collaborated with musicians Marilyn Lerner, Cate Friesen, and Big Dave McLean, and with dancers/choreographers Stephanie Ballard, Ruth Cansfield and Margie Gillis.
+Friesen now lives on Vancouver Island.